|

 Earth's latest axis change.
 There were untapped aquifers in the

 ground below.
-Mother synthesized and pushed several access
+She synthesized docking collars and pushed

 ship.
-She could shape the sand into anything by infusing it with
+She could infuse the sand with carbon polimers and

 25. "Estimated time for completion?" she asked.
 "20 Earth